Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 I wrote the README file today, explaining our project as well as how to use our code.
 This definitely may be added to later.
 I also created the makefile and input all the java-relevant commands.

+### 5/31

+Today I changed my Encode program a bit so that it could properly handle spaces in the input.
+I also began drafting the TryHackMe room.

 ## Lana Jha